dryairship/online-election-manager/README.md

 Install Go (go1.11+) by following the instructions given on the [Go installation page](https://golang.org/doc/install).
 - **MongoDB**
 Install MongoDB by following the instructions given on the [MongoDB installation page](https://docs.mongodb.com/manual/installation/).
-- **sjcl**
-	- You can either compile it yourself from the [source code](https://github.com/bitwiseshiftleft/sjcl) by following the instructions given [here](https://github.com/bitwiseshiftleft/sjcl/wiki/Getting-Started). [*Note that if you are compiling yourself, you need to do `./configure --with-ecc` before executing the `make` command.*]
-	- Or you can download a pre-compiled version (with the ecc feature) from [here](https://ufile.io/8zvrzwdx).
-	- You will need the `sjcl.js` file later.

 ### Installing
 ```
-cd $GOPATH/src
 go get github.com/dryairship/online-election-manager/cmd/online-election-manager
 go get github.com/dryairship/online-election-manager/cmd/initialize-database
-cd github.com/dryairship/online-election-manager
-go install ./...
 ```
 This creates two executables in `$GOPATH/bin` :
 - `online-election-manager`
 - `initialize-database`

-Also, copy the `sjcl.js` file into `assets/js/`.
 ## Configuration
-You need to create a System Admin and populate the database with details of the students.
+You need to create a user in the database and populate the database with details of the students.
 You also need to create a configuration file which will export important values to the environment variables.

 ### Initializing the database
 - Start MongoDB.